MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/meeting-policies-restricted-anonymous-access.md

 ### Use the New-CsBatchPolicyAssignmentOperation cmdlet

 With [batch policy assignment](assign-policies.md#assign-a-policy-to-a-batch-of-users), the maximum number of users for which you can remove or update policies is 5,000 at a time.
 For example, if you have more than 5,000 users, you'll need to submit multiple batches.
-For best results, do not submit more than a few batches at a time.
+For best results, do not submit multiple batches at a time.
 Allow batches to complete processing before submitting more batches.

+> [!NOTE]
+> The [New-CsBatchPolicyAssignmentOperation](https://docs.microsoft.com/powershell/module/teams/new-csbatchpolicyassignmentoperation?view=teams-ps) cmdlet is in the Teams PowerShell module.
+Before you follow these steps, install and connect to the [Teams PowerShell module](https://www.powershellgallery.com/packages/MicrosoftTeams).
+For step-by-step guidance, see [Install Microsoft Teams PowerShell](teams-powershell-install.md).

 Run the following commands to remove the RestrictedAnonymousAccess meeting policy from a batch of users.